 Once the life threatening situation is over it is now our emotional survival that is at stake.
 If we take in the terrible event and all its implications, without the necessary time and support required to integrate it, our psyche may not be able to cope.
 So, for most of us, the only option is to put the event, along with all the powerful emotions we never felt, in to shadow.
 This is usually an automatic, utterly unconscious decision.
 Some people completely blank out terrifying events, especially when they happened in childhood.
 Other people experience these events as memories of frozen moments in time, disconnected from their other memories, or they may experience these events as if they were watching them from a distance, or from above.
 Some people avoid persons or places that are associated with that event without knowing why they’re avoiding them, or they may feel overwhelming fear or depression in situations reminiscent of the event, yet have no knowledge of where these feelings have come from.
 It is possible for a person to be highly functioning and successful in many areas of their life, yet in certain specific situations they become overwhelmed with emotion and find it hard to control their behaviour and responses.
 This can be very distressing and confusing, and it is one of the signs that something powerful is in shadow, hidden completely out of awareness.

-From our understanding of the shadow we believe it isn’t actually possible to ‘get rid’ of parts of ourselves, or of experiences or memories.
-So then what does happen to them when we cut them off?
-One option in situations of trauma is that the memories can get stored in our bodies.
+The concept of the shadow suggests it isn’t actually possible to actually ‘get rid’ of parts of ourselves, or of experiences or memories, but we can cut them off or repress or deny them.
+So then what happens to them when we cut them off?
+One option, in situations of trauma, is that the memories can get stored in our bodies.
 This is a way of allowing us to continue with our lives until we find the resources we need to fully integrate the experience.
 It keeps it largely out of our consciousness, but it is certainly not gone.